Understanding Science

 All of our models have limits of accuracy.
 So long as the model is useful in getting us mostly the right answers most of the time, it is good enough.
 Don’t discard the model just because it isn’t perfect, but do replace bad models with better ones.

-Not Truth, “Alternative Facts” and Pseudo Science
+“Not-Truth”, “Alternative Facts” and Pseudo Science

 We have got really good at figuring out what isn’t true.
 In the early days of the scientific process, we had many hypothesis that seemed sound until we tested them and found that either the idea had no predictive power, or was wrong.
-For example, phlogiston is an an idea that there was a chemical or element inherent in flammable things that enabled them to burn.
+For example, phlogiston is an idea that there was a chemical or element inherent in flammable things that enabled them to burn.
 We now know this idea is wrong, that things burn by combining with oxygen (generally not in the thing, but in the atmosphere), to make new chemicals.
 We knew things burned, a hypothesis for how that happened was proposed, it was shown to be wrong.
 In searching for what worked, we replaced the hypothesis with a different mechanism, and testing this showed it was accurate.

 While the scientific process is pretty good, science is done by humans, who make errors and mistakes.
 This can lead to scientists having a pet theory that they refuse to let go of even when the evidence says it is wrong, or for movements within science taking a while to be corrected.
 We know of so many times that scientists have made mistakes because the scientific process works – without science correcting those mistakes, we’d still think they were true.
 The ideas were tested and found to be faulty, which increased our knowledge.
 Science is constantly checking itself with newer technology and greater understanding and fixing its own past errors, constantly moving human knowledge towards Truth.
 Some may see that as an indication that we can’t trust science because it makes errors.
 To err is human, to fix it takes a process, and we call that the scientific process, or science for short.